MazeChaZer/WoT-Tank-Quiz/README.md

 You will see an image of a tank from World of Tanks and 4 different options to choose from.
 Depeding on the level of difficulty, these options will be rather different or very similar to each other.

-This app is free software, licensed under the GPL (for details see [Licensing](https://github.com/MazeChaZer/WoT-Tank-Quiz/wiki/Licensing)).
+This app is free software, licensed under the GPLv3+ (for details see [Licensing](https://github.com/MazeChaZer/WoT-Tank-Quiz/wiki/Licensing)).

 The official website is hosted at [mazechazer.github.io/WoT-Tank-Quiz](https://mazechazer.github.io/WoT-Tank-Quiz).